ingo/ingo.github.io/_recipes/feta_brulee_with_honey_and_sesame_seeds.md

 title: Feta Brulee With Honey and Sesame Seeds
 ---

-Garnished with sesame seeds and mint.
 This recipe is a standout from the dishes served at some of the Greek Supper Clubs.
 The twist here is that a kitchen torch is used to brulee the top of the Feta cheese, giving it a stunning look and a slight charred taste.
 Feta has been paired with honey for ages and sesame seeds are often in the mix.
 Lemon verbena is used in the photo but mint works just fine here.

 ### Ingredients